tydi3/YALE/README.md

-# yale
+# YALE Library
- YALE™ - Yet Another Laravel Elevator by AO™
+YALE™ - Yet Another Laravel Elevator, is a PHP library built by AO™ to facilitate web application development with the Laravel Framework.

+YALE™ Library was developed in 2024 and is released under the Apache license